New Orleans Sector Louisiana

 The Sector as presently defined, has the New Orleans International Airport, two major seaports (New Orleans and Mobile), and fifteen smaller seaports that range from Lake Charles, Louisiana eastward to Port St. Joe, Florida.
 Daily operations are carried out in these areas and the areas generally located south of U.S. Highway 80 in the states of Louisiana, Mississippi, Alabama, and the ten counties of Florida west of the Apalachicola River.

-Deputy Chief Patrol Agent: Joseph A. Banco, Jr.
+Acting Deputy Chief Patrol Agent: Bradley S. Curtis

 Service Area: The New Orleans Sector has jurisdiction over a seven-state area, encompassing 592 counties and parishes and approximately 362,310 square miles, including Louisiana, Mississippi, Alabama, Arkansas, Kentucky, Tennessee, and a portion of the Florida panhandle.